Free Earth Day lessons

 Content you can trust

-Our lessons are produced by experienced teachers, with support from The Economist's senior editors and fact-checkers.
+Our lessons are produced by experienced teachers, with support from senior editors and fact-checkers at The Economist.
 That means you can trust our resources to give an accurate and balanced picture for your students to unpick.
 Learn more.